-Existing drugs may help more breast cancer patientsDecember 7th, 2012 in Cancer /
+Existing drugs may help more breast cancer patientsDecember 7, 2012 in Medicine & Health / Cancer

 More patients can benefit from highly effective breast cancer drugs that are already available, according to DNA sequencing studies by researchers at Washington University School of Medicine in St. Louis and other institutions.